The wilderness fast at Southwestern College is the most profound peak experience I’ve encountered– there’s just nothing else like it out there.

-What makes the vision quest at Southwestern College particularly unique is the fact that this is the only school in the country that offers such a class; the vision quest can be taken for continuing education credits, credit towards Southwestern College’s Eco-psychology Graduate Certificate, or as an elective, Plus you don’t need to be a student at Southwestern College to sign up for the vision quest (this class is fully open to non-enrolled students.
+What makes the wilderness fast at Southwestern College particularly unique is the fact that this is the only school in the country that offers such a class.
+The wilderness fast can be taken for continuing education credits, credit towards Southwestern College’s Eco-Psychology Certificate, or as an elective, Plus you don’t need to be a student at Southwestern College to sign up for the wilderness fast, this class is fully open to non-enrolled students.

 To my surprise my stomach never hurt during the 4 days of fasting, in fact I felt I could have gone a few more days without food.
 My hunger would come and go in waves, and by using what I call “Jedi mind tricks” I could think my way out of hunger and into prayer, meditation, and bliss.
-I first had to tell myself that it was ok to be vulnerable and to have faith that the universe would take care of me until I was able to get good sleep at night.
+I first had to tell myself that it was OK to be vulnerable and to have faith that the universe would take care of me until I was able to get good sleep at night.
 With just a tarp, sleeping bag, clothes, and a backpack with some supplies and 4 gallons of water, I felt exposed and vulnerable.
-Yet once I accepted vulnerability as a threshold that I was to cross in order to enter into the vision quest, I began to feel an incredible support, oneness, and universal embrace that I can still feel holding me today.
+Yet, once I accepted vulnerability as a threshold that I was to cross in order to enter into the wilderness fast, I began to feel an incredible support, oneness, and universal embrace that I can still feel holding me today.

 I meditated, prayed, laughed, and sang while sitting on boulders on top a mountain ridge overlooking a vast majestic desert landscape.
 I learned that I would never be alone, for even flies and grasshoppers came to visit me and were filled with the love that is life’s will.
 Lizards came to sit by me in my meditation and one lizard even began to lick my hand while sitting next to me.
 After about 3 days and nights alone you can really get “out there”–well at least I did.
 I told bugs and lizards that I loved them, and sang songs on a mountain ridge while flapping my arms like a bird totally sky-clad.
 I felt liberated and realized there was nothing holding me back, limiting me, or suppressing me.
 I was free and I had the strength, trust, and support in myself as well as from the universe to truly and freely be me.
 Only the first day and night was difficult to find the right mindset and quiet my mind, plus there was the fear of the unknown element that I had to get past.
 Yet once I got past my fears and vulnerability, focused my mind on my intention, and filled myself with gratitude to have the opportunity to have this rite of passage in my life, the universe opened up to me.

 I returned to base camp after the 4 days and nights alone not even hungry, just with a giant smile on my face for I knew I had made my intention into a reality that I would be carrying for the rest of my life.
-I felt I had crossed the threshold into my universal destiny and felt that the universal gift of oneness was bestowed upon me while on my quest.
-I was excited to see the other vision questers and was happy to share as well as to hear others stories of their experiences.
+I felt I had crossed the threshold into my universal destiny and felt that the universal gift of oneness was bestowed upon me while on my wilderness fast.
+I was excited to see the other wilderness fasters and was happy to share as well as to hear others stories of their experiences.
 I felt I now have the strength and blessing from the universe to carry out my destiny of becoming a counselor.
 Not to mention the meal Dr. Parker made for us was the best and most appreciated meal I’ve ever eaten!
 After sharing stories and spending some time together in addition to closing ceremonies, we were to start the voyage back into society.